 - TAFE isn’t the only option – and it’s usually the least flexible.
 Review independent providers before making the final decision.
 They vary widely in quality and cost, but many are eligible for government subsidies.

 Some certificates have entry requirements of their own.
 You may need to complete a certificate III before entering a higher level.
 There may be a minimum age.
 Or they may want academic evidence, which can be as simple as a homemade academic transcript.

-If one institution is being difficult (TAFE is notoriously frustrating sometimes), simply try another.
+If one institution is being difficult (TAFE is notoriously frustrating), simply try another.
 There are plenty out there.

 Gabrielle completed a certificate III in Medical Administration online with an independent provider at 16.
-She applied to study nursing and was offered a place at five universities.
+She applied to study a Bachelor of Nursing and was offered a place at five universities.